Core Examples

 |a, b, c| { "{$a}-{$b}-{$c}" } => $fmt

-# Create args from tuple and invoke
+# Create named args and invoke

-*[1, 2, 3] -> $fmt() # "1-2-3"
+ordered[a: 1, b: 2, c: 3] -> $fmt(...) # "1-2-3"

 # Store args for later use

-*[1, 2, 3] => $myArgs
+ordered[a: 1, b: 2, c: 3] => $myArgs

-$myArgs -> $fmt() # "1-2-3"
+$myArgs -> $fmt(...) # "1-2-3"

 Named Args